opensearch-project/data-prepper/docs/simple_pipelines.md

 curl -X POST http://localhost:4900/shutdown
 ```

-## Adding a Prepper
+## Adding a Processor

 The sample above just demonstrates the bare minimum a pipeline can have: A source sending data to a sink.
-The example below adds a string converter Prepper.
-This simple Prepper will transform the string by making it
+The example below adds a string converter Processor.
+This simple Processor will transform the string by making it
 upper case.

 ```